yonas-fsaha/NFT-preview-card-component/README.md

- The more specific and detailed you are with your questions, the higher the chance you'll get valuable feedback from the community.
+ The more specific and detailed you are with your questions,

 ## Sharing your solution